-If you’re an ecommerce site, identifying why customers abandon their cart can lead to massive changes in your sales process.
+If you’re an ecommerce site, identifying why customers, in aggregate, abandon their cart can lead to massive changes in your sales process.

 Whether users are frustrated with a poor experience or encountering a bug/error -- pinpointing these issues and resolving them can increase your leads, sales, growth, and overall revenue.

 Mouseflow’s funnels make it easy to identify problem areas, resolve bugs and errors, and decrease the incidence of cart abandonment.

 The first step is to create a funnel.
 Once you’re logged into Mouseflow, select “Funnels” on the left side of the screen and then “Add New Funnel”.